 Very few have these all now-a-days and he’s one of the blessed ones.

 He’s been there done that type of character that always excites me with his experience and thoughts.
-He has a good job in an esteemed multinational, a loving wife, a bright child, a comfortable home, a speedy car, a lovely vision, a loving-kind heart, an optimal brain and mad friends; like me.
+He has a good job in an esteemed multinational, a loving wife, a bright child, a comfortable home, a speedy car, a lovely vision, a loving-kind heart, an optimal brain, and mad friends; like me.

-I really like to follow virtues of these people around me because they’re the ones whom I connect a lot.
+I really like to follow the virtues of these people around me because they’re the ones whom I connect a lot.
 Their life resonated with mine and I find solace while peeping into their struggles, challenges, victories, as I understand of all it.
 I have seen them growing, crying and laughing etc. Hence, I always feel connected to these people who I call daily heroes.

 There are so many of them, who inspire me, as I write this blog post.
-My wife, my parents, my neighbors, the auto-rickshaw driver, my friends, the vegetable seller, the cleaner, the ones who forgave me for my bad behavior, my teachers, my students, my readers, my ex-lovers, the security guard of our housing society, the local police and not to forget the people who get-up early morning and travel long distances daily in the crowded local trains of Mumbai.
+My wife, my parents, my neighbors, the auto-rickshaw driver, my friends, the vegetable seller, the cleaner, the ones who forgave me for my bad behavior, my teachers, my students, my readers, my ex-lovers, the security guard of our housing society, the local police and not to forget the people who get up early morning and travel long distances daily in the crowded local trains of Mumbai.

 I don’t really connect with people who have a chapter of their name in history books or have their biography in Wikipedia but rather I connect to regular people like Vinay—and many more like him—who are my role model.